Discrimination and breast density

 3. Women with dense breasts are being discriminated against because of gender

-According to governments, it is harmful to inform women of their breast density because it can create anxiety for women.
+According to governments, such as Quebec, it is harmful to inform women of their breast density because it can create anxiety for women.
 If you tell women they have dense breasts, some women may seek supplementary screening which may result in a false alarm and perhaps a biopsy.
 Any screening test has false alarms and a suspicious finding may prompt a needle biopsy, but these are non-invasive, done quickly and inexpensively with local anesthetic and show cancer in about 20 to 30% of cases.
 The anxiety argument is paternalistic.
 Anxiety does not prevent people from being told that their blood pressure or cholesterol level is high.
 Women can tolerate transient anxiety.
 There is research that shows women would prefer the short-term anxiety of a false alarm over the prospect of missing a cancer (a false negative).
 It is unfortunate that the concern about anxiety is given greater weight than a later stage diagnosis that holds a poorer prognosis.

 4.Women with dense breasts who are diagnosed with cancer are being discriminated against

 Women with breast cancer who have dense breasts are often diagnosed when their cancers are larger, and more often spread to lymph nodes, so they are not eligible for the less aggressive treatment offered to women whose cancers are diagnosed early.
 And because they are diagnosed later, they have a worse prognosis.

 Women with dense breasts, who are not told they have dense breasts before or at time of diagnosis are also discriminated against because they are not warned of their increased risk of recurrence.
 This can impact their treatment and prognosis.
 Women diagnosed with cancer in dense breasts need to know so they can consider MRI to ensure no additional tumors are hidden before deciding on lumpectomy vs. mastectomy, and to check the other breast for hidden cancer(s).